yangsu01/funance_blog/blogs/13-black-scholes/black-scholes.md

 W_t = \int_{0}^{t} dW \approx \sum_{i=1}^{t} Z_i \sqrt{dt} \enspace(4)
 $$

-The second part of the equation is the numerical approximation which I will be implementing in _Python_.
+The second part of _equation 4_ is a numerical approximation which I will be implementing in _Python_.

 Alright, let's run some simulations to visualize everything so far.

 ![gbm-simulations](./figures/gbm.png)
 _Figure 1.
-Sensitivity Analysis Geometric Brownian Motion Parameters_
+Sensitivity Analysis of Geometric Brownian Motion Parameters_

-From the sensitivity analysis, we can observe:

-- $\mu, \sigma$ are analogous to the `expected returns` and `volatility` of the stock.
-- The stock price cannot be negative.
+In _figure 1_, notice how changes in $\sigma$ causes the simulated prices to spread out, analogous to volatility while $\mu$ adds an overall trend to the prices similar to expected returns.
+GBM models continuous price changes and captures both the expected returns and volatility of a stock.

 ## 2 The Black-Scholes Equation

-I wont be showing the derivation of the Black-Scholes equation, but heres a [video](https://youtu.be/-qa2B_sCpZQ?si=oKMJhJcFiLNvgYYQ) if your're curious.
+I won't be showing the derivation of the Black-Scholes equation, but here's a [video](https://youtu.be/-qa2B_sCpZQ?si=oKMJhJcFiLNvgYYQ) if you're curious.
 Or better yet, read the [original paper](https://www.cs.princeton.edu/courses/archive/fall09/cos323/papers/black_scholes73.pdf).
 I would also highly recommend watching this [video](https://youtu.be/A5w-dEgIU1M?si=YqR8NPnIXxwxhP6M) on why the equation is so groundbreaking.

 The `Black-Scholes equation` is a parabolic PDE (similar to the heat equation) that models the price $V(S,t)$ of a European option.
 It's given by: